 If you’re not familiar with Internet Protocol Television (IPTV), it’s one of the most used technologies involving the delivery of broadcast TV and other interactive multimedia content over the internet.
 IPTV is a system where digital TV service is prepared and delivered over an IP-based data network.
-Instead of the television content being distributed and delivered through traditional cable and broadcast formats, it’s received by the user/viewer through a network infrastructure.
-The number of IPTV service providers entering the Canadian market has been increasing over the past few years.
+Instead of the television content being distributed and delivered through traditional cable and broadcast formats, it’s received by the viewer through a network infrastructure.
+The number of IPTV service providers entering the Canadian market has increased over the past few years.

 IPTV in Canada